People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - personal brands

-Write down the names that matter to your business.
+Start with the simple names that matter to your business.

 - your website name